Tips for a Dog Friendly Elopement or Wedding

 I know safety is always the number one priority when it comes to your four legged child, and your elopement day is no different.
 Here are some tips for keeping your dog safe!

-Keep Them Leashed
+Keep your dog Leashed

 Even if your dog is a well behaved angel, it’s important to always keep them on a leash unless permitted.
 You never know how other dogs will react, or you may even run into an animal on your elopement day hike!
 Your pup probably doesn’t have a lot of experience fighting off bears, so keep them close and keep them safe.